 Finally, you will want to look into the University’s Provost.
 If you can, read their CV or doctoral dissertation.
 That may give you insight into the kinds of faculty he/she may prefer to hire.

 Why Am I Writing This?

 I have been a public advocate for better, more productive discussions about racial unity.
 I want to have sophisticated, nuanced and respectful dialogue about these matters.
 I think racism is real.
-I think there is value in a biblically based approach to diversity and inclusion.
+I think there is value in a biblically based approach to diversity.
 I also think the framework of Critical Race Theory is grounded in key assumptions that depart from Scripture.

 I have no interest in leading a witch hunt to “out” every Christian faculty person who has CRT sympathies.
 But, I do think there needs to be more transparency from university administrators about the ideological assumptions behind their course content, chapel speakers, and hiring practices.
 And white-shaming will not lead to racial unity.
 This is not the way!

 For more about Critical Theory coming into Christian colleges, please see our interview with Dr. Corey Miller, president/CEO of Ratio Christi.

 Here are some tangible next steps to consider as you are on your own journey.

 If your student currently attends a Christian university, be sure to take the time to talk to your child about what they might be experiencing.
 Ask them if they ever get messages that make them feel ashamed of their skin color.
 Ask them if chapel speakers or profs ever send them messages about the need to "be silent and only listen."